moisescabello/moi-reflect-mcp/README.md

   - Add links and reminders
 - Backlinks are created with `[[Name]]`
 - Dates must be in `YYYY-MM-DD` format
+- Daily-note tools currently calculate dates in UTC; near local midnight this can target the wrong day.
+Set the date explicitly if precision matters.

 ## 📄 License